 I don’t like frequent updates.
 I like things to work like they always have, and updates to software almost always do not.

 Yes, I am getting to the point.
-WordPress is certainly a much better program than it was three years ago when I gave it a spin and abandonned the effort.
+WordPress is certainly a much better program than it was eight years ago when I gave it a spin and abandonned the effort.
 But it is still not software that is easy to use if you don’t like looking at code.
-And hey, in the early days of this century, I did manually code my own web pages.
+And hey, in the latter days of the previous century, I did manually code my own web pages.
 But like Apples, the common-person HTML beginnings have been upgraded beyond anything that a non-programmer would care to deal with.

 So that leaves me having to deal with WordPress, which as user-friendly as it is, doesn’t have that early Apple cachet.
 Yes, all these innovations to Apples, HTML, and WordPress have enabled users to do truly remarkable things with their blogs and web sites.
 But what have we lost in this rush to add features?
 Accessibility.
 Something that health care reformers have been touting as the new health care.
 But the parallels with the rise of computer technology that the average person can master is writ large.

-The WordPress book I’m plowing through?
-George Plumley’s , second edition.
-It’s actually a well-written book, organized in a reasonable way for the beginner, and in truth, I would recommend this to anyone who doesn’t find WordPress as user friendly as it’s cracked up to be.
+George Plumley’s WordPress 24-Hour Trainer is actually a well-written book, organized in a reasonable way for the beginner, In truth, I would recommend this to anyone who doesn’t find WordPress as user friendly as it’s cracked up to be.
 My only complaint is that Plumley has a very tiresome habit of repeatedly telling me what a great program WordPress is.
 It may BE a great program, and there is a remarkable community of technical people growing and supporting it, but if you buy this book because you are frustrated with not being able to get WordPress to do what you want it to, you really don’t want to hear the mantra “great program.”